 The United States' mortgage debt totaled more than 15.5 trillion in the first quarter of 2019, making it the most substantial debt for American households.
 Conventional wisdom tells us mortgages are good debt because homes typically appreciate in value, but that doesn't mean you should get a mortgage without careful research.
-Make sure you understand the following points before buying a home.
+Here are things to know before buying a house.

 1. Mortgage prequalification and mortgage preapproval aren't the same thing